-Promise Neighborhoods is a federal place-based initiative intended to turn neighborhoods of concentrated poverty into neighborhoods of opportunity by providing a continuum of school readiness, academic services, and family and community supports for children from early childhood through college.
+romise Neighborhoods is a federal place-based initiative intended to turn neighborhoods of concentrated poverty into neighborhoods of opportunity by providing a continuum of school readiness, academic services, and family and community supports for children from early childhood through college.
 The initiative seeks to improve kindergarten readiness, proficiency in core subjects, high school graduation rates, and the chance of obtaining a post-secondary degree.
 It also focuses on and works to improve an array of related outcomes such as health, safety, family stability, access to learning technology, and increased family engagement in children's learning.
 This initiative, originally based on the Harlem Children's Zone, is funded and administered by the U.S. Department of Education (the Department) and is one of the core strategies of the White House's Neighborhood Revitalization Initiative.
-In Fiscal Years (FYs) 2010 and 2011, the Department awarded a total of 36 planning grants and five implementation grants to communities across the country to undertake Promise Neighborhood activities.
+In fiscal years (FYs) 2010 and 2011, the Department awarded a total of 36 planning grants and 5 implementation grants to communities across the country to undertake Promise Neighborhood activities.
+In FY 2012 the Department funded an additional 10 planning grants and 7 implementation grants.
+The Department funded 10 more implementation grants in FYs 2016 and 2017.